Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 This course of study expands and deepens a student’s abilities in ministry.
 It is designed for students who possess a Master of Divinity degree (or its equivalent) to help them take their learning to a higher level.

-It can be used as a terminal degree (especially the classes-only track), or as a transitional degree (especially the classes-plus-thesis track) for those wishing to pursue additional graduate studies, particularly a PhD program in religion or theology.
+It can be used as a terminal degree, or it can be used as a transitional degree for those wishing to pursue additional graduate studies, particularly a PhD program in religion or theology.

 Objectives